lint-staged/lint-staged/README.md

 Linting makes more sense when running before committing your code.
 By doing that you can ensure no errors are going into repository and enforce code style.
 But running a lint process on a whole project is slow and linting results can be irrelevant.
 Ultimately you only want to lint files that will be committed.

-This project contains a script that will run arbitrary npm and shell tasks with a list of staged files as an argument, filtered by a specified glob pattern.
+This project contains a script that will run arbitrary shell tasks with a list of staged files as an argument, filtered by a specified glob pattern.

 ## Related blogs posts